 As a final twist to the task, children can transcribe the silly sentence that they picked, and write out some alternative sentence starters and endings of their own choosing.

 If you enjoy putting a fresh spin on traditional writing tasks, you’ll love Mighty Writer!
-This unique literacy tool transforms and simplifies the way children learn to write, in a fun, visual and tactile way.
+This unique literacy tool simplifies the way children learn to write, in a fun, visual and tactile way.

 Book on to the next webinar to discover how Mighty Writer can make a difference to your classroom.